- About GSE

 Summer Institute II is offered as an advanced institute for teacher consultants who want to engage in or expand teacher research projects.
 The focus on teacher inquiry leads to the development of individual research questions that teacher consultants explore upon returning to their classrooms.
 Eight follow up sessions are held in the homes of the participants following the institute.
 The institute is open to teacher consultants who complete Summer Institute I. Participants also receive 3 continuing education credits and ACT 48 credits.

 The Leadership Inquiry Seminar is an open continuity program that investigates the broad interpretations and issues around leadership.
 It serves to build a professional community, to unpack the terms “leader" and "leadership,” and to identify some of participants’ burning questions regarding these concepts.
 Together facilitators and participants group questions according to themes and common threads.
 These thematic groups become the focus areas for the monthly meetings and the individual questions of the teacher consultants who provide the subtopics for the meetings.
 Interested persons should submit a letter to the project director.
-Participants are awarded 3 continuing education credits (1 credit unit) upon successful completion of course requirements.
-This course begins in November.
+Participants are awarded 3 continuing education credits (1 course unit) upon successful completion of course requirements.

 In the National Afterschool Matters Initiative Practitioner Fellowship, participants learn about and engage in practitioner research while co-creating a supportive intellectual community which builds upon practitioner experience, knowledge and inquiry into our practice, while focusing on ways to utilize these skills in the service of youth during school hours and in out of school time programs